hugw/jwt-rails-server/README.md

 ## JWT Rails API Server

-A simple API Server that manages users subscriptions and JWT authentication.
-It offers seamless integration with Firebase custom authentication and is **production ready** for heroku server.
+An API Server that manages users subscriptions and JWT authentication.
+It offers seamless integration with Firebase custom authentication and is **production ready** for heroku servers.

 **Stack:** `Firebase` + `Devise` + `JWT` + `CORS`